ttvd/elixir-xxhash/README.md

 ## Limitations
 * This is still work in progress.
-* Only 32 bit basic hashing is implemented (XXH32).

 ## Notes
 * You should consider creating a NIF of [xxHash](https://github.com/Cyan4973/xxHash) if you require a high performance version.